Fundraiser at Chicopee restaurant supports local man attacked by dirt bikers

 SPRINGFIELD, MA (WGGB/WSHM) -- It’s been almost a month since the brutal beating of a motori…

-Jake Dorey, the manager of the bar, told Western Mass News he's happy to do what he can to help during such a difficult time.
+Jake Torrey, the manager of the bar, told Western Mass News he's happy to do what he can to help during such a difficult time.

 SPRINGFIELD, MA (WGGB/WSHM)--A disturbing story Western Mass News has been following closely…

-"I'm always about helping anybody in the community not many people step up and help people in the community so I'm happy I can," said Dorey.
+"I'm always about helping anybody in the community not many people step up and help people in the community so I'm happy I can," said Torrey.

 A local biker group that calls itself the "crippled, old busted bikers", donated $400 to the cause.